Close Button

 Allergic Rhinitis

-Rhinitis is inflammation in the inside of your nose which causes congestion and the production of mucus.
+Rhinitis is inflammation in the inside of your nose which causes symptoms of congestion and the excess production of mucus.
 This can be of allergic and non-allergic origin.
 Our Consultant Ear, Nose and Throat Surgeon, Mr Robert Hone explains this condition and how we can diagnose and treat it:

 Diagnosis